Order Management

 What is order management?

-Order Management Process
+The Order Management Process

-• processing the payment
+2. Processing the payment

-• fulfilling the order
+3. Fulfilling the order

-Let’s see how each stage works in detail:
+Let’s explore each stage in more detail.

 Step 1.
-Receiving the order
+Receiving the Order

 Step 2.
-Payment processing
+Payment Processing

 Step 3.
 Order Fulfillment